 There are counter views to this line of argument.
 Kuklinski and Quirk (2000) contend that it is a mistake to see citizens as able to choose their cues or heuristics but rather they adopt them more automatically and intuitively, without a great deal of concern for their accuracy.
 In short, people may well use cues or heuristics but that is different to the claim that they use them well or appropriately.
 Some argue that there it may be that only a minority of citizens access endorsements and some of those cannot remember doing so (Burnett, 2019).
 The impact of elite cues therefore might not be as great as suggested.
-Others contend that the elite-cue model fails because it perceives citizens large as passive receivers (Kam, 2012).
-Nevertheless there is more hope that citizens could have confidence in their judgement in the light of these arguments.
+Others contend that the elite-cue model fails because it perceives citizens largely as passive receivers (Kam, 2012).
+Nevertheless, there is more hope that citizens could have confidence in their judgement in the light of these arguments.
 They need only a little information backed by appropriate cues.

 The third line of reasoning on political judgement explores how citizens can be moved to make more cognitive effort.
 They are not just passive recipients of elite messages (Kam, 2012).
 Affective or emotional experiences may focus people’s attention on an issue or provide them with the appropriate cues to decide and therefore could be a functional asset to them in low information contexts with modest cognitive effort (Marcus et al, 2000; Rahn, 2000).
 Kam shows that simply reminding citizens of their duty to reflect during campaigns can encourage citizens to think more about candidates and search more openly about issues: ‘[h]ow citizens think about politics is flexible, rather than fixed, and can be shaped in consequential ways by the nature of elite appeals during election campaigns’ (Kam, 2007, 17).
 This perspective provides the greatest hope that citizens might be moved to become more confident in their capacity for reasoned choices.

-This article argues that more attention needs to be paid on the citizens’ internal efficacy in order to boost their capacity for political judgment.
+This article argues that more attention needs to be paid to the citizens’ internal efficacy in order to boost confidence in their political judgment.
 But to support the internal efficacy of citizens further the core argument of this article is that it is necessary to introduce and recognize the impact of the task environment.
 Even those who are most negative about the capacity of citizens for reasoned choice recognise that in other settings they may well be effective decision-makers.
-Caplan (2007), whose model of rational irrationality suggests that citizens are irrational due to the institutional environment but could accept that the environment can be moulded and shaped in order to help citizens becoming more rational.
+Caplan (2007), whose model of rational irrationality suggests that citizens are irrational due to the institutional environment of politics could accept that the environment can be reshaped in order to help citizens becoming more rational.
 Those who argue that good cues are all the citizens need may find that a consideration of the task environment supplements their position.
-Those who view citizens as flexible thinkers recognise the importance of context so they too could embrace the idea of the task environment.
+Those who view citizens as flexible thinkers can also recognise the importance of context so they too could embrace the idea of the task environment.

 Ecological rationality and task environment